Weight Loss – Your Path to 50% Less Joint Pain

 Every step you take adds stress, and when you’re overweight or obese, that stress becomes a strain, leading to pain, stiffness, and even long-term damage.

-Losing weight can significantly reduce the pressure on your joints, and research suggests it can bring dramatic improvements – up to a 50% reduction in impact!
+Losing weight significantly reduces joint pressure, and research shows it can lead to dramatic improvements – up to a 50% decrease in impact!

 “Maintaining an ideal body weight is important, and if overweight, losing as little as 10 pounds can decrease the progression of your knee osteoarthritis by 50 percent, according to a published study,” says rheumatologist Elaine Husni, MD, MPH, director of Cleveland Clinic’s Arthritis and Musculoskeletal Treatment Center.
 “This is clearly a modifiable risk factor.”